4GeeksAcademy/css-tutorial-exercises-course/exercises/02-Separate-Stylesheet/README.md

 # `02` Separate Stylesheet

-If you use the html `<link>` tag, you can also have your styles on a separate file that we normally call `styles.css`.
+If you use the html `<link>` tag, you can also have your styles on a separate file that we usually call `styles.css`.

-That is an event better practice because it lets you have an CSS agnostic website, you can change the CSS later and make the website look 100% different, but still have the same exact HTML.
+That is an even better practice because it lets you have an CSS agnostic website, you can change the CSS later and make the website look 100% different, but still have the same exact HTML.

 ## 📝 Instructions: